 Mx.
 Brighton Brooks, M.Ed.
 R-DMT, LPC

 Why dance/movement therapy?
 I have experienced radical healing through the power of art and dance.
 Befriending my body helped me tolerate discomfort and stop second-guessing my thoughts and actions.
+Through expressive art processes, I noticed I not only felt safer and more confident but was also better able to explore different facets of my identity in a more authentic way.
 Studying group processes, in particular, helped me develop trust in the context of relationships and healing in community in ways nothing else has.

 My Experience

-The bulk of my professional experience is sitting alongside queer, transgender, and neurodivergent teens and adults, dancers and artists, as well as with survivors of power-based violence and trauma.
+The bulk of my professional experience is sitting alongside queer, transgender, and neurodivergent teens and adults, dancers and artists.
 I view human behavior as adaptive responses to broken systems, not broken people.
-I specialize in working with anxiety, depression, dissociation, and gender identity from a neurobiological perspective to facilitate discovery and practice of embodied self-care skills.
+I specialize in working with anxiety, depression, trauma recovery, dissociation, and gender identity from a neurobiological perspective to facilitate discovery and practice of embodied self-care skills.
 Choice, dignity, connection, humor, and compassion are key components in my work as a therapist, teacher, and workshop guide.

 How is working with me different?